apache/mynewt-site/docs/index.md

 ### Contributing to Documentation

 All content on this site is statically generated using [MkDocs](http://www.mkdocs.org) from documents written in Markdown and stored in the `docs` directory on the master branch in the [Documentation repository](https://git-wip-us.apache.org/repos/asf/incubator-mynewt-site.git).
-As a documentation contributor you will modify in the desired markdown file or create new ones in the appropriate chapter subdirectory under `docs`.
+As a documentation contributor you will modify the desired markdown file or create new ones in the appropriate chapter subdirectory under `docs`.

 To edit content in a Markdown file and be able to see how the changes look you may use desktop apps such as:

 * [Mou](http://25.io/mou/) for Mac
 * [Something like Mou](http://alternativeto.net/software/mou/?platform=windows) for Windows

-Click on [How to edit docs](chapter1/how_to_edit_docs.md) under "Get Started" to learn how to edit a sample file [try_markdown.md](chapter1/try_markdown.md) on Mynewt's documentation git repository.
+Click on the tutorial [How to edit docs](chapter1/how_to_edit_docs.md) under "Get Started" to learn how to edit a sample file [try_markdown.md](chapter1/try_markdown.md) on Mynewt's documentation git repository.

 The static html content is generated and maintained in the asf-site branch in the documentation repository.
 Currently, the static html files are generated manually once a day.
 This will be automated in the future.

-You can preview the changes you have made on your desktop by installing MkDocs and starting up its built-in webserver as described in [MkDocs](http://www.mkdocs.org).
+If you wish, you may preview the changes you have made on your desktop by installing MkDocs and starting up its built-in webserver as described in [MkDocs](http://www.mkdocs.org).
+This step is optional but described in the tutorial.